 |RUSK, RACHEL - Kansas State University|

 Submitted to: PLoS ONE

 Publication Type: Peer Reviewed Journal

-Interpretive Summary: In this invited review, we have discussed the role of a specific population of white blood cells in calves in the response to a respiratory virus.
+Interpretive Summary: In this manuscript, we have examined the role of a particular protein produced by a specific population of white blood cells in calves in response to a respiratory virus.
+In addition, we show it is at higher levels during co-infection of this virus with a bacterium.
 This particular population of white blood cells is found at high levels in the very young calf (up to 60% in some studies).
 As the calves get older, the percentages of these cells decrease, suggesting they may play an important role in the immune response of the young calf.
-There have been relatively few studies that have looked at the role of these white blood cells in the immune response to a respiratory virus.
-The virus studied is an important cause of respiratory illness in young calves under one year of age.
-It is also important part of a group of infections that are a leading cause of illness and death in feedlot cattle.
-We review the current literature, including our own publications in this field, and where appropriate, compare to publications in laboratory animals and humans.
+There have been relatively few studies that have looked at the role of these white blood cells in the immune response to dual infections.
+The organisms studied are an important cause of respiratory illness in young calves under one year of age and are also an important part of a group of infections that are a leading cause of illness and death in feedlot cattle.
+This work will be of interest to individuals studying bovine respiratory infections.